codelibs/fess-docs/en/13.16/user/search-not.rst

 ==========

 NOT search provides a search result that does not contain specified search word.
-For example, "Appl NOT Compute" is the search result that contains Apple and does not contain Computer.
+For example, "Apple NOT Compute" is the search result that contains Apple and does not contain Computer.

 Usage
 -----